vrgpy/update_address-list/README.md

 # update_address-list
-Updates a Mikrotik RouterOS Access List based on a list of IP ranges
+Updates a [Mikrotik](https://mikrotik.com/) RouterOS Access List based on a list of IP ranges

 ## Operation
-The script reads a SourceFile containing a list of IP addresses/ranges and updates an Access List in a Mikrotik router.
+The script reads a local SourceFile containing a list of IP addresses/ranges and updates an Access List in a Mikrotik router.

-The Access Lists is read and compared with the SourceFile and only the changes are applied to the router using the Mikrotik REST API.
+The Access Lists is read and compared with the SourceFile and only the differences are applied to the router using the Mikrotik REST API.

 ### API
-The Mikrotik REST API details are documented in Mikrotik Wiki
+The Mikrotik REST API details are documented in the new Mikrotik RouterOS Wiki
 See: https://help.mikrotik.com/docs/spaces/ROS/pages/47579162/REST+API

 #### API Service
-To enable the API access the router should have the www-ssl or www service enabled.
+To enable the API access the router should have the 'www-ssl' or 'www' service enabled.
-For production, only the www-ssl service is recommended.
+For production, only the 'www-ssl' service is recommended.

 #### User Permissions
 The user used in the API call should have these allowed policies: